petenorth/unified-jboss-ocp/README.md

 http://nrodwiki.rockshore.net/index.php/Darwin:Push_Port

-This provides regular flow of xml formatted data.
+This consumes data from a STOMP producer, and provides regular flow of XML-formatted data.
 The data is decompressed and added to JBoss A-MQ as an XML message body.

 ## ETL